NCA African American Communication and Culture Division (AACCD) Book Award 2015

 Reviewers’ comments: “This book is an honest, thought-provoking, counter-hegemonic discussion that makes transparent the challenges and beauty of African American women and girls through a rare, first-hand look into their lives and everyday experiences.”

-Sexualities in Education.
-A Reader
+Sexualities in Education

 Edited by Erica R. Meiners & Therese Quinn

 Reviewers’ comments: “Meiners’s and Quinn’s theoretically sound and complex analyses provide complex, diverse, and well-articulated perspectives across straight and LGBT and queer communities and contrasting and conflicting political agendas.
 It is an important addition to scholarship in sex education, LGBT studies, curriculum studies, and teacher education.”